 Run the engine in the water, under load (in gear with a propeller installed) as follows.

 For 10 hours for breaking in engine avoid extended idling, rough water and crowded areas.

 - For the first hour of operation: Run the engine at varying speeds up to 2000 r/min or approximately half throttle. - For the second hour of operation: Increase engine speed as much as necessary to put the boat on plane (but avoid full-throttle operation), then back off on the throttle while keeping the boat at a planing speed. - Remaining 8 hours: Run the engine at any speed.
-However, avoid operating at full throttle for more than 5 minutes at a time. - 4.
-After the first 10 hours:

-Operate the engine normally.
+However, avoid operating at full throttle for more - avoid operating at full throttle for more than 5 minutes at a time. - After the first 10 hours: Operate the engine normally.